tony-framework/TonY/tony-examples/mnist-tensorflow/README.md

 ### Tensorboard Usage
 TonY supports two modes(custom and sidecar) to start tensorboard.
 1. [Custom] Allow users to start tensorboard in code, more details can be found in mnist_distributed.py example.
+2. [Sidecar] Using the built-in sidecar tensorboard, the extra tensorboard task executor will be managed by TonY.
+   The failure of sidecar tensorboard will not affect the entire training job.
-2. [Sidecar] Using the built-in tensorboard, it will start extra executor to running tensorboard by TonY.
-Only one thing to do is specify the log dir in tony xml, like as follows
+   Only one thing for user to do is to specify the log dir in tony xml or in tony cli, like as follows.
+   Tips: the conf priority in tony cli is prior to in tony xml.

+tony.xml
 ```
 <configuration>
   ....